akashknair095/infra-noc-home-lab/lab-tasks/01-system-health-baseline.md

 **Interpretation:**
 System process state is stable with no abnormal or zombie processes detected.
-CPU utilization is minimal, confirming idle baseline conditions.
+CPU utilization remains idle at 100%, confirming baseline stability.
 PID 1 (systemd) resource usage is within expected normal parameters.

 ---